Skip to content

 Amendments to the rules and regulations of the service shall be by consideration and approval of the board of directors of the Multiple Listing Service, subject to final approval by the board of directors of the Greater El Paso Association of REALTORS®(shareholder).

-MLS participants shall not engage in any practice or take any action inconsistent with exclusive representation or exclusive brokerage relationship agreements that other MLS participants have with clients.
-(Amended 1/04)
+MLS Participants shall not engage in any practice or take any action inconsistent with exclusive representation or exclusive brokerage relationship agreements that other MLS Participants have with clients.

 Signs giving notice of property for sale, rent, lease, or exchange shall not be placed on property without consent of the seller/landlord.